stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-Note that the generated index is comprised of two counter-clockwise triangles per quad.
+Note that the generated index is comprised of two counter-clockwise triangles per quad (similar to the cube demo).

 A triangle _strip_ has a slightly different implementation: